Church's mission: 2,200 servings of turkey

-For the last 28 years, church members have striven to ensure that no one needs to spend their Christmas Day alone.
+For the past 28 years, church members have worked to ensure that no one needs to spend Christmas Day alone.

-More than 400 volunteers turned out Wednesday to serve 2,200 free traditional holiday turkey dinner this year.
+More than 400 volunteers turned out Dec.
+25 to serve traditional holiday turkey dinner to all.
+They prepared to serve 2,200 free holiday meals this year.

-“The idea today is that we’re not in a hurry,” said Peter Patrick, reminding the volunteers that those who come do so to socialize and enjoy the Christmas camaraderie as well as to eat.
-Patrick oversees the kitchen crew of volunteers who prepare the meals.

 “We want everyone to have a good time,” Patrick said.